-If you select Custom, you must set the Name, Port Start, Port End, and LAN IP Address.
 If you select a predefined template such as HTTP or FTP, the Name, Port Start, Port End values are provided.
 You only need to enter LAN IP Address and change default values only if necessary.

 Name

 Type a unique identifier for the custom virtual server.
 The typical practice is to use the protocol as a unique identifier (for example "ftp").